PandaTechAM/Public-API-Documentations/e-bak/e-bak.md

 - **Method:** `/GET`
 - **Description:** Retrieves estate related all outstanding debts by estate owner unique identifier.
 Unique identifier can be SSN or Tax Code
 - **Response:**

+`primaryEstateOwnerFullName` is returned in case of having estate to owner mapping, otherwise the received value is `null`.

 ```json
 {